eslam-gomaa/Flexible-Network/docs/Docs/usage/yaml_manifest.md

 });
 </script>

-# Usage | Library
+# Usage _ Python Library
 {: .fs-9 }

 Getting started with the Flexible-Network Library is simple:
-{: .fs-9 }
+{: .fs-6 .fw-300 }

-- Import it within your Python script
+- Import `Flexible-Network` library in your Python script
 - Make sure that you've added the hosts in the inventory file
 - Use `.authenticate()` method to connect to the choosen group of devices
-  - It returns an object with few attributes, we need to use `hosts_connected` attribute (as it contains the devices that were connected successfully (List) )
+  - It returns an object with few attributes, we need to use `hosts_connected` **(List)** attribute (as it contains the devices that were connected successfully)
-- Loop through `hosts_connected` list and use methods you need
+- Loop through `hosts_connected` list and use the methods you need
-- Use cli to run your script
+- Use cli options to run your script

 ### Getting started Example
-{: .fs-9 }
+{: .fs-6 .fw-300 }

 ```